Reslow/website/src/pages/about.md

 template: about
 ---
+**Hello!** <br>
-**Hi!
-My name is Fanny, and I am an interaction design enthusiast.**<br> I am working as designer and administrator for SOP, a store in gothenburg.
+My name is Fanny, I am 28 and are currently living in gothenbourg, Sweden.
 I have studied the use of media tools for almost 6 years and have a bachelor degree in informatics, interaction design (since 2019).

++ HTML, CSS , javascript
++ creative suite
++ UXPin, Axure RP, Figma, Adobe XD